DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/space/scan.md

     - Not Supported: This image does not support scanning.
     - Queued: The scan task is scheduled but not yet run.
     - Scanning: The scanning task is in progress, and a progress bar is displayed.
     - View log: The scan task failed to complete.
-Click on `View Logs` to view the related logs.
+Click `View Logs` to view the related logs.
     - Scan Complete: The scan task completed successfully.

 4. After the scan is complete, hover the cursor over the scale bar of the scan to view the scan details.